 It didn’t take them long to figure out that beer with higher concentrations of malt (read: alcohol) and hops (read: nature’s preservative) rode the waves and arrived in much tastier condition than beers brewed with lower quantities of both.
 Boozy, hoppy beers were tremendously popular tipples amongst the subcontinental colonists and soldiery, whether or not it served as a sufficient reminder of all things green and good in the mother country.

 As we all know, all things must come to an end.
 Many folks found themselves trekking or floating back home, only to find upon arrival that the beer was anything but boozy and hoppy!
 As the numbers of returning citizens increased, so did the disdain for non-boozy, under-hopped beers.
 Enter those enterprising breweries from a few decades earlier.
 They eventually cottoned on to something: “Let’s sell that ale we sent to India here!”
 They thought.
 “Let’s get all super inventive and call it India Ale.
 Better yet, India Pale Ale.
 It’s got a nicer ring to it.
 Yes, the ring is good.”

-That, in a nutshell is the IPA spiel.
+That, in a nutshell is the IPA spiel and what IPA stands for.
 A beer that was so called because folks wanted a reminder of being in a place unlike the place where they were whilst enjoying a solid glass of reminder.
 Or forgetter.
 I’m not sure.
 Let’s move on.
 Finish your beer.